AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_web.md

 ## Manage local messages

-The Agora Chat SDK stores the sent and received messages in the local database, and you can manage these messages on conversations.
+The Agora Chat SDK stores the sent and received messages in the local database, and you can manage these messages in conversations.

-Followings are the core methods for managing the local messages:
+The followings are the core methods for managing the local messages:
 - `getSessionList`: Retrieves all the conversations on the local device.
 - `fetchHistoryMessages`: Retrieves the messages in the specified conversation.